rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

 tests.
 Selenium automates much of the testing work and has the added benefit of performing the final, post-deployment checks on your production environment.
-This final check quickly catches issues during the coding process, before they impact your users.
-Because Selenium automates testing, your QA team can perform more thorough tests than they otherwise have time for.
+This final check quickly catches issues during the coding process before they impact your users.
+Because Selenium automates testing, your QA team can perform more thorough tests than they otherwise have time to conduct.

 **Load testing**: After you update the application, you should perform load tests that identify performance bottlenecks.
 Apache® JMeter is an application